dipankardas011/DSALabClass/Lab12/README.md

 * Write a menu driven program to create an un-directed graph using Adjacency List Method and perform graph traversal operations.✅
 * Write a menu driven program to create a directed graph using Adjacency List Method and perform graph traversal operations.✅
 * WAP to check whether a directed graph is connected or not using DFS.✅
-* WAP to check if a directed graph is a tree or not using DFS.
+* WAP to check if a directed graph is a tree or not using DFS.✅
 ![](https://www.baeldung.com/wp-content/ql-cache/quicklatex.com-74b826377baa5c95db3802297b890d04_l3.svg)

 # O/P